cloudfoundry-incubator/pat/README.md

-PATs (Performance Acceptance Tests)
+PAT (Performance Acceptance Tests)
 ==================================
 The goal of this project is to create a super-simple load generation/performance testing framework for quickly and easily running load against Cloud Foundry.
 The tool has both a command line UI, for running quickly during a build and a web UI for tracking longer-running tests.

-Running PATs as a Cloud Foundry App
+Running PAT as a Cloud Foundry App
 ==================================
 Ensure your Cloud Foundry version is current and running